Gizra/circuitauction-docs/client/README.md

 **Unapproved** - a client that not approved to participate in the auction.
 **Deleted** - a client that has been deleted.

-**Note:** Bidders with Statuses New, Pending and Approved be able to place a bid if they have credit.
+**Note:** Bidders with statuses New, Pending and Approved be able to place a bid if they have credit.
-Statuse Unapproved and Deleted won't be able to participate in an auction.
+Bidders with statuse Unapproved and Deleted won't be able to participate in an auction.

 The table **[3]** display the clients list which you can [filter](../client/how-to-find-an-existing-client.md) by any column.